acrrafe/NewsApp/README.md

+# **Welcome to NewsApp**

-Welcome to NewsApp, an Android application that demonstrates fundamental Android development concepts including the Model-View-ViewModel (MVVM) Architecture Pattern, Room Database, Retrofit for network requests, RecyclerView for displaying lists, SharedPreferences for data storage, and Themes for UI customization.
+NewsApp is an Android application that demonstrates fundamental Android development concepts including the Model-View-ViewModel (MVVM) Architecture Pattern, Room Database, Retrofit for network requests, RecyclerView for displaying lists, SharedPreferences for data storage, and Themes for UI customization.

-Features
+## Features
 1. MVVM Architecture: The app is built using the MVVM architecture, promoting separation of concerns and maintainability.

 2. Room Database: Utilizes Room to efficiently manage local data storage, providing seamless data access and persistence.